Published 10.1.22

 Some companies make high-capacity lead-acid batteries that have much higher energy storage than standard ones.

-It's best if the battery is a sealed, maintenance-free AGM type as they can be mounted in almost any position and because no water is lost during usage and charging, so there will be no need to top them up with distilled or deionized water.
+It's best if the battery is a sealed, maintenance-free AGM type as they can be mounted in almost any position and because no water is lost during usage and charging, so there will be no need to top them up with distilled or deionised water.

 High-capacity lead-acid batteries are designed for deep discharge cycles and may not recharge properly if they're only used for short trips.